rgeraldes24/qrysm/pkg/goqrvmlab/README.md

 This project is inspired by [QRVMlab](https://github.com/ethereum/evmlab), which was written in Python.
-QRVMlab featured a minimal "compiler", along with some tooling to view traces in a UI, and execute scripts against QRVMs (gzond).
+QRVMlab featured a minimal "compiler", along with some tooling to view traces in a UI, and execute scripts against QRVMs (gqrl).

 This is a golang rewrite from scratch of that same project, this time in go-lang to be more stable and nice to use.